PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/050-smart-contracts.md

 ## Running EVM JSON-RPC

 `pallet-revive` is a Substrate pallet, not a full Ethereum node — it doesn't speak Ethereum's JSON-RPC (`eth_call`, `eth_sendRawTransaction`, `eth_getBalance`, etc.) directly.
 A separate proxy process, `pallet-revive-eth-rpc` (binary name `eth-rpc`), translates standard Ethereum JSON-RPC into calls against the node.
 Run it alongside your node to point MetaMask, ethers.js, or other standard Ethereum tooling at Polymesh, using the `ChainId` for your target network from the table above.

+The `eth-rpc` proxy exists purely to support standard Ethereum tooling and workflows.
+It is **not** required to use EVM contracts: the same `revm`-executed Solidity contracts can be deployed and called directly through ordinary Substrate transactions (`instantiate_with_code` / `call`) using e.g. polkadot.js or subxt.
+Which VM runs a contract depends on the uploaded bytecode, not on whether you go through `eth-rpc` — see [the note above](#pallet-revive-a-dual-vm-contract-engine-polkavm--evm).

 :::info Polkadot's smart contracts documentation Polymesh's `pallet-revive` is built on the same upstream pallet used across the Polkadot ecosystem, so [Polkadot's smart contracts documentation](https://docs.polkadot.com/smart-contracts/) is a useful reference for standard EVM/Solidity tooling and workflows — dev environments (Remix, Hardhat, Foundry), libraries (ethers.js, viem, web3.js), an ERC-20/NFT/Uniswap cookbook, and general EVM-vs-PVM concepts.
 Treat it as a guide to the surrounding tooling ecosystem, not to Polymesh's own configuration: runtime settings like `ChainId`, `Precompiles`, and address mapping are specific to Polymesh's deployment and are documented above.